SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Mudmaker
-### Imposter camp
+### Team Impostor
 Mud Mate that can make mad mate<br>.
 SHR compatible<br>.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
 | Use Vent | You will be able to put in a vent.
-| Impostor Light | You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the Impostor's view.

 -----------------------
 ## Chief
 ### Crew camp
 A sheriff may be appointed. <br>
-Trying to make an imposter a sheriff is self-destructive<br>.
+Trying to make an Impostor a sheriff is self-destructive<br>.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|